overlookinfra/puppet/README.md

 For example: If a security vulnerability is discovered in Puppet 8.1.1, we would fix it in the 8 series, most likely as 8.1.2.
-Maintainers would then make a best effort to backport that fix onto the latest Puppet 7 release.
+Maintainers would then make a best effort to backport that fix onto earlier releases that haven't reached their respective end-of-life dates.